 Stage A - Get Raspberry Pi Imager and Raspberry Pi OS

 Step 1 - Download the Raspberry Pi Imager.

 Get the Raspberry Pi Imager app to flash the Pi OS image on the memory card.

 Step 2 - Download the latest Raspberry Pi OS image from the official site.
 Get the 64-bit Raspberry Pi OS Lite beta image.

-For this guide, we're using the Lite version because it doesn't have the unwanted, unnecessary GUI elements and makes the OS leaner.
+We're using the Lite version for this guide because it doesn't have the unwanted, unnecessary GUI elements and makes the OS leaner.
 I recommend downloading the OS separately to avoid the risk of data corruption with the OS file when downloading from the Pi Imager.